Strategic initiatives rarely fail because they lack ambition. They fail because they compete.

 Standardized cross-functional project workflows coordinate work across organizational boundaries and ensure consistency while reducing coordination overhead.
 They enable scalability by creating repeatable processes that work regardless of team composition.

 Effective workflows include several key components that define how work moves between teams.
-Automation plays a key role here, triggering notifications and assignments automatically as work progresses through the value chain:
+Automation plays a key role here too, triggering notifications and assignments automatically as work progresses through the value chain:

-The framework is not static; it requires ongoing monitoring and optimization to remain effective.
+Finally, remember that the framework is not static: it requires ongoing monitoring and optimization to remain effective.
 Effective monitoring involves real-time dashboards that track project health, resource utilization, and strategic alignment across the entire portfolio.

 Aligning projects with organizational strategy